zplus11/Notes-LaTeX/README.md

 # Notes-LaTeX [⚠️ WIP]

 This repository has a LaTeX template to take notes.
+The assets\sections files present are related to a course of "Group Theory."

 Work in progress.
 I will update this readme file.